silvncr/Celebi/README.md

 If you want to be added to Celebi, go to [Discussions](https://github.com/TurnipGuy30/Celebi/discussions "Celebi Discussions") and tell me to add you to the list!
 Once you're added, click your link on the [Celebi Website](https://turnipguy30.github.io/Celebi/ "Celebi Website") and leave it running.

 ### How It Works
 Each time the image is loaded, it increases the counter by one.
-Celebi refreshes the page at the fastest speed your device and browser can handle, therefore quickly giving views.
+Celebi exploits this by refreshing the page at the fastest speed your device and browser can handle.
+This quickly increases the counter, thus giving views.

 ### Notes
 - Users and Orgs are listed separately.